tykling/tykdnscheck/HOWTO.md

 * DNS traffic hijacking by your ISP
 * Complicated corporate resolver forwarding setups

-To find out which DNS server is actually doing recursin for you find your operating system below and run the commands:
+To find out which DNS server is actually doing recursion for you, find your operating system below, and run the commands:

 * Linux/OSX/BSD, using dig (or drill, although +short wont work):
     ```